FarmBot-Docs/farmbot-genesis/v1.7/assembly/supporting-infrastructure/raised-bed.md

 description: "Step-by-step instructions for building a fixed raised bed for FarmBot Genesis or Genesis XL"
 ---

+{%
+include callout.html
+type="danger"
+content="The reference design shown in this document has not yet been updated for compatibility with Genesis v1.7.
+Specifically, this design is too wide to accomodate a standard kit.
+We will be updating this document before v1.7 devices begin shipping.
+Thank you for your patience."
+%}

 Building a **fixed raised bed** is the recommended method for installing FarmBot Genesis or Genesis (XL) outdoors.
 In these instructions we show you how to build a simple but sturdy bed that will fit into most yards, look great, and last a lifetime.

 {% include gallery.html images="